-Despite the exhausting crowds and long climbs up stairways, this is one of Britain's finest historical attractions.
-Who would not be fascinated by a close-up look at the crown of Queen Victoria or the armour (and prodigious codpiece) of King Henry VIII?
+Despite the exhausting crowds and long climbs up stairways, the Tower of London remains one of Britain's finest historical attractions.
+After all, who wouldn’t want a close-up with the crown of Queen Victoria or the prodigious codpiece of King Henry VIII?
 Plus, it’s right next door to Tower Bridge, which the wealth of tourists constantly stopping with cameras focused upwards will attest to it’s fabulousness.

 |Venue name:||Tower of London||Contact:|